Opinion | The real mandate Americans voted for is to be left alone

 Colorado voters went further and strengthened their TABOR, Taxpayer Bill of Rights, which requires a vote of the people for any tax hike.
 Now many fee hikes will also require a vote of the people, a crucial distinction to make because some enterprising politicians had made a habit of renaming their favorite taxes as “fees.”

 Two significant tax hikes demonstrate just how slippery the language around taxation can be.
-Arkansas Republican Gov. Asa Hutchinson led a successful campaign to make a temporary sales-tax hike from 6percent to 6.5 permanent.
+Arkansas Republican Gov. Asa Hutchinson led a successful campaign to make a temporary sales-tax hike from 6 percent to 6.5 permanent.
 How?
 The governor argued it wasn’t really a tax hike.
 Arizona amended the state constitution to increase its already-progressive income-tax top rate from 4.5 percent to 8 percent by a vote of 51.8 percent to 48.2 percent.
 How?
 Advocates claimed it would only hit the rich, when it largely hits small businesses.

 And in a hard-fought, expensive battle, Californians voted to allow ride-hailing drivers to continue working as independent contractors.
 This statewide rebuke of these limits on independent contractors may serve as a powerful signal to Congress that independent contractors have political support.